Skip to main content

 Metal Roofing

-Metal roofs in Seattle are composed of metal pieces, tiles, or panels.
+In Seattle these are composed of metal pieces, tiles, or panels.
 They offer great benefits like longer lifespans, limited environmental impact, and increased energy efficiency.
 While the initial investment is typically more than that of an asphalt roof, the return on investment is greater when you consider the lifespan has the potential to reach 60 years.

 The materials used are lighter and are a true “green” roof.
 It’s 100% recyclable, perfect for solar installations, and lasts typically twice as long as a typical composition roof.
 They can even be installed over the current shingle roof to save time and money on installation and removal fees (we rarely do this).
 Instead of a warranty on the actual materials, you’ll be provided with coverage on the paint that protects the metal roof for typically up to 50 years.
 The metal itself doesn’t go bad, just the paint.
 Someday.